-The Green Mile is a shining example of the "Magical Negro" trope in US films, where an ancient or in some way kindly and wise black man emerges – he is often blind, or crippled in some mystical manner, or in Green Mile's case a huge and simple giant – and then for absolutely no reason at all helps the white protagonist out of a moral quandary with some sage words of wisdom.
+The Green Mile is a shining example of the "Magical Negro" trope in films, where an ancient or in some way kindly and wise black man emerges—he is often blind, or crippled in some mystical manner, or in Green Mile's case a huge and simple giant—and then for absolutely no reason at all helps the white protagonist out of a moral quandary with some sage words of wisdom.
 It's sort of A Thing.

-And get this: a study just found that white people think that black people are actually, legitimately magic.
+And get this: A study just found that white people think that black people are actually, legitimately magic.
 It's the Magical Negro trope in real-life action.
-According to Social Psychological & Personality Science, researchers at Chicago's Northwestern University conducted a series of five studies, including implicit association tests where participants look at a computer screen and have random words flashed at them and have to quickly categorise them as being either black or white.
-The study found superhuman words like "ghost", "paranormal" and "spirit" were more often categorised as being "black" by white people.
-A further test explicitly found that the more participants thought of black people as superhuman, the less they view them as having the capacity to feel pain, presumably because they can counter bouts of agony with their magical Wolverine-like healing powers or ancient and mysterious witch-brewed tinctures.
+According to Social Psychological & Personality Science, researchers at Chicago's Northwestern University conducted a series of five studies, including implicit association tests where participants look at a computer screen and have random words flashed at them and have to quickly categorize them as being either black or white.
+The study found words like "ghost," "paranormal" and "spirit" were more often categorized as being "black" by white people.
+A further test explicitly found that the more participants thought of black people as superhuman, the less they viewed them as having the capacity to feel pain, presumably because they can counter bouts of agony with their magical Wolverine-like healing powers or ancient and mysterious witch-brewed tinctures.

-Researchers call this "superhumanisation bias", and it's more dangerous than just idly thinking Will Smith might be able to turn on a kettle with the power of his mind.
-As Mother Jones' Inae Oh notes, white people's tendency to cast a black person as some sort of magic wizard is just as stereotypical as thinking of them as the clichéd "angry woman" or "absentee father".
-And as researchers Adam Waytz, Kelly Marie Hoffman and Sophie Trawalter write in their study, that same tendency might lead people to think young black men are "more 'adult' than white juveniles when judging culpability".
-At root, this is why black teens get shot for approaching someone's porch and rich white kids literally get away with killing four people.
+Researchers call this "superhumanization bias," and it's more dangerous than just idly thinking Will Smith might be able to turn on a kettle with the power of his mind.
+As Mother Jones's Inae Oh notes, white people's tendency to cast a black person as some sort of magic wizard is just as stereotypical as thinking of them as the clichéd "angry woman" or "absentee father".
+And as researchers Adam Waytz, Kelly Marie Hoffman and Sophie Trawalter write in their study, that same tendency might lead people to think young black men are "more 'adult' than white juveniles when judging culpability."
+At root, this is why black teens get shot for no real reason and rich white kids literally get away with killing four people.